 The State of Illinois is primarily responsible for funding the System on behalf of the individual employers at an actuarially determined amount.
 Public Act 88-0593 provides a Statutory Funding Plan consisting of two parts: (i) a ramp-up period from 1996 to 2010 and (ii) a period of contributions equal to a level percentage of the payroll of active members of the System to reach 90% of the total Actuarial Accrued Liability by the end of Fiscal Year 2045.
 Employer contributions from "trust, federal and other funds" are provided under Section 15-155(b) of the Illinois Pension Code and require employers to pay contributions which are sufficient to cover the accruing normal costs on behalf of applicable employees.
 The employer normal cost for fiscal year 2021 and 2022 was 12.70% and 12.32%, respectively, of employee payroll.
 The normal cost is equal to the value of current year's pension benefit and does not include any allocation for the past unfunded liability or interest on the unfunded liability.
-Plan members are required to contribute 8% of their annual covered salary except for police officers and firefighters who contribute 9.50% of their annual may be amended by the Illinois General Assembly.
+Plan members are required to contribute 8% of their annual covered salary except for police officers and firefighters who contribute 9.50% of their earnings.
+The contribution requirements of plan members and employers are established and may be amended by the Illinois General Assembly.